rlskoeser/rlskoeser.github.io/_posts/2015-07-07-whats-old-is-new-again.md

 Since then, the Libraries have been through two or three redesigns and at least one platform migration.
-TKH had fallen into disuse and disrepair, and (perhaps due to changes in leadership or a shift in focus), our team no longer used it to blog about our work and discoveries or document best practices; the site wasn’t worth upgrading, and so it had to be shutdown for security reasons.
+TKH had fallen into disuse and disrepair, and (perhaps due to changes in leadership or a shift in focus) our team no longer used it to blog about our work and discoveries or document best practices.
+The site wasn’t worth upgrading, and so it had to be shutdown for security reasons.

-Around this time, I had decided I wanted to try to set up a personal site on GitHub pages using Jekyll, and I thought a lot of my contributions to TKH were worth saving.
+Around this time, I had decided I wanted to try to set up a personal site on GitHub pages using Jekyll, and I thought at least some of my contributions to TKH were worth saving.
 So, I created this site and migrated my posts.
-I also decided to cross-post some of my content from the [Networking Belfast](http://disc.library.emory.edu/networkingbelfast/) project blog, because I don’t know how long it will be maintained and want to preserve and control my own content.
+I also decided to cross-post some of my content from the [Networking Belfast](http://disc.library.emory.edu/networkingbelfast/) project blog, because I don’t know how long thep project site will be maintained, and I'd like to preserve and control my own content.
 I wanted to keep the content, but I also thought it would be less intimidating not to start with a brand new, empty site.
 What I did not expect (but perhaps should have) is that migrating a large, diverse set of content (some of it fairly technical) is a pretty good way to put a new technology like Jekyll through its paces.
 It also shows how far we have come in the years-- the tools now available for displaying code snippets and technical details are so much cleaner and better than the janky formatting I had to use to get queries or code to display semi-sensibly in Drupal.

 Going through my old blog posts provides an interesting tour of the technologies I’ve worked with over the past several years: preliminary